caltechads/django-wildewidgets/docs/tables.rst

     page_length: number of rows to initially display
     small: reduced row height
     buttons: whether or not to show export buttons
+    hide_controls: whether or not to hide the table controls

 You can add further options to particular columns when you call ``add_column``::